 (4) Where applications are made at the same time for a pawnbroker’s licence and a second-hand dealer’s licence to be renewed in respect of the same person, the single fee to accompany the applications is set out in item 4 of the Table to this regulation.

+(5) For the purposes of calculating a fee set out in item 1, 2, 3 or 4 of the Table, the number of transactions in a year —

+(a) is the number of transactions that occurred at the business premises to which the licence applies in the 12 month period ending on the day on which the application for renewal is made; but

+(b) in the case of the first renewal of a licence for a business that, as at that day, would have been conducted for a period of less than 12 months, is to be determined by multiplying by 365 the average number of daily transactions in that period.

 Table — Fees for renewal of licences